CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_from_l3out_consumer_label_to_external_epg.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation From L3Out Consumer Label To External EPG with only required attributes.
+This snippet retrieves a list of all Relation From L3Out Consumer Label To External EPG objects.

 ```hcl
 list "aci_relation_from_l3out_consumer_label_to_external_epg" "example" {